elydir/ravendkp/README.md

 # RavenDKP and SotA reworked

+For bidding you need only RavenDKP.
+If you are not RL or LM - don't add SotA to Addon folder.

 - removed raid warnings and whispers on new bids from Loot Master (avoiding LM to be blocked by spamfilter)
 - RavenDKP now send messages in raid chat and update current bid on its own (only if bid is valid, if not - SotA will send player a message)
 - added new buttons +10 for MS and OS to make auctions faster